department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/content/copy-docs/appointment-details.md

 (link) Print

-Need to make changes?
+(H2) Need to make changes?

-Contact this facility if you need to reschedule or cancel your appointment.
+Contact this provider if you need to reschedule or cancel your appointment.

 ---

 #### Confirmed-Past

-(H1) {appointment date and time}
+(H1) {appointment date} at {appointment time}

 This appointment occurred in the past.